foundry-rs/starknet-foundry/design_documents/contract_verification.md

 Specifies the Blockchan Explorer to verify with.
 Default: `voyager`

-Options are:
+Options as of writing of this document:
  - voyager
  - starkscan

-#### `--verifier-url <URL>`
+#### `--network <NETWORK_NAME>`

 Optional.
-Specifies the Blockchain Explorer's Verification API URL ().
+Specifies the network on which Blockchain Explorers will do the verification
-Default: the default API URL for selected verifier (eg. https://goerli.voyager.online/) (testnet) Options are:
+Default: the default network on which verfication would be done is `goerli` testnet

+Options are:
- - `https://voyager.online/` - for verification at mainnet
+ - mainnet - for verification at mainnet
- - `https://goerli.voyager.online/` -  for verification on testnet
+ - goerli -  for verification on testnet

 ### Voyager API plugin